 Read more about cancer and hair loss.

-Discomfort on swallowing
+Discomfort when swallowing

-You should avoid eating hot or spicy food and drinking acidic drinks or spirits during this time because they can aggravate the problem.
+You should avoid eating hot or spicy food and drinking acidic drinks or spirits during this time, because they can aggravate the problem.

 Effects on sex and fertility in women